Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/host-structure-and-stewardship-requirements/essay.md

 The strongest near-term model is layered:

-1. A recognized institutional or organizational home.
+1. A recognized institutional or organizational structure.
 2. A PI, academic lead, or program lead who can align research and proposals.
 3. Technical stewardship for standards, software, services, fonts, and platform work.
 4. Data stewardship for dictionaries, corpora, metadata, rights, and preservation.
-5. International partner relationships and local liaison support.
+5. International partner relationships and local liaison coordination.
 6. Grants and philanthropy used together rather than treated as competing paths.

 This model keeps the work practical.